PFE-MCTS/MCTS-Games/README.md

 ## Overview

-_GenericGame is a Monte Carlo tree search engine That allows you to apply it to any combinatorial game, programmed according to a standard defined in the [standard.py file](https://github.com/PFE-MCTS/MCTS-Games/blob/master/Standard.py)_
+_GenericGame is a Monte Carlo tree search engine That allows you to apply Monte-Carlo tree search to any combinatorial game, programmed according to a standard defined in the [standard.py file](https://github.com/PFE-MCTS/MCTS-Games/blob/master/Standard.py)_

 ## Dependencies